 What is the bid-ask spread?

-The bid-ask spread is the difference between the best bid – the highest “buy” price – and best ask – the highest “sell” price in the market for a given financial instrument at a certain point in time.
+The bid-ask spread is the difference between the best bid – the highest “buy” price – and best ask – the lowest “sell” price in the market for a given financial instrument at a certain point in time.
 It is a measure of the liquidity of a given financial instrument and a component of the transaction cost of trading.

 To determine the best bid and best ask price, all the prices and quantities that different market participants are willing to trade at must be collected in some way.
 On many exchanges, the (central limit) order book lists all the outstanding limit orders and quotes at a given point in time posted by market makers and/or other market participants.
 A limit order is an order to trade a financial instrument with a price condition, i.e. an order to buy or sell at the prespecified price or better, which if not executed immediately will be resting on the order book until it can be matched.
 Market makers support liquidity and generally contractually required to continuously provide quotes, which are both bids to buy and offers to sell.